PinkPrison/PinkCore/README.md

 - Functionality for cancelling crafting and placing of certain Items and Blocks :x:

-- A Listener that (Hopefully) should fix a minecraft bug that lets players damage more than normal :heart:
+- A Listener that fixes a minecraft bug that lets players damage more than normal :heart:

 - A fully functional CommandBlocker that cancels specified commands (fully configurable) if the sender of the Command is not contained in the config.yml 👮